akashnag/ash/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/akashnag/ash/blob/master/LICENSE.md) ![Downloads](https://img.shields.io/github/downloads/akashnag/ash/total)

-**ash** is a simple and clean terminal-based text editor for Linux, that aims to be easy to use with modern key-bindings.
+**ash** is a simple and clean terminal-based text editor for Linux and macOS, that aims to be easy to use with modern key-bindings.
 It is fully capable of handling multiple files simultaneously and hopes to provide a wide array of features when it is released.

 Here is a picture of **ash** editing this README file (syntax highlighting is not yet implemented):